EXPERIMENTA LIFE FORMS –

 Experimenta Life Forms International Triennial of Media Art

 Exploring how biological and artificial life are challenging human-centric thinking, Experimenta Life Forms will be Experimenta’s 8th national touring exhibition.
-Premiering in Melbourne in 2020 and the exhibition will tour nationally until 2023.
+It premieres in Melbourne in 2020 and will tour nationally until 2023.
 Click here to find out more.